“I Got Some Cooking to Do”

 Naturally, there are several dozen Holmes-themed cookbooks but this one, featuring complete menus taken from the canon, is still one of the most intriguing, thanks to its reverence, superb research and attention to detail.
 Rosenblatt, with the aid of Sonnenschmidt, a professor at the Culinary Institute of America, planned and put on several Sherlockian dinners over the years.

-Slightly less star-studded, perhaps, but more democratic in spirit is this one, containing more than 350 recipes from not just the cast but the crew, plus several of the 4,000,000 guest stars who appeared on the long-running show.
+Slightly less star-studded than some TV-tie-in cookbooks, perhaps, and more democratic in spirit is this one, containing more than 350 recipes from not just the cast but also the crew, plus several of the 4,000,000 guest stars who appeared on the long-running show.
 Who knew Best Boys could cook?
-Mind you, given Cabot Cove's high mortality rate, you may want to hire a tester before consuming these recipes yourself.
+And that gaffer cooks a mean fried chicken!
+Mind you, given Cabot Cove’s high mortality rate, you may want to hire a tester before consuming these recipes yourself.

 TV tie-in cookbooks are a dime a dozen, although there aren’t that many devoted to crime shows.
 One enjoyable exception is this deliciously cheesy collection.
 Subtitled “Arresting Recipes from the World’s Favorite Cops, Good Guys and Private Eyes,” it features over 300 recipes by assorted actors who play police officers and detectives in film and on television, as well as a few real life ringers.
 Thespian contributors include Clint Eastwood, Peter Falk, Tom Selleck, Dennis Franz, Tommy Lee Jones, Francis McDormand, Jack Webb, James Garner (who just happens to be Greta’s dad) and a cast of thousands.
 Recipes include CHIPS Party Patrol Mix, Rockford’s Trailer Dressing and Danno’s Lamb Shanks (from Hawaii Five-O, of course).
 The deck is stacked with numerous black and white stills from assorted shows, and a portion of the proceeds go to The National Peace Officers Memorial Service Fund to aid families of officers killed in the line of duty.
 Cook ’em, Danno.